orneo1212/PythonFarmGame/README.md

 [![Code Issues](https://www.quantifiedcode.com/api/v1/project/0ca8d4cc207947f5a59027a6621212f1/badge.svg)]
 (https://www.quantifiedcode.com/app/project/0ca8d4cc207947f5a59027a6621212f1)

+Farming game where you can plant strawberries, onions, beans, carrots, potatos, tomatos and radishes.
+Use axe and pickaxe to remove plank and stone and shovel to remove anthill.

-writen in python using pygame game library
+Writen in python using pygame game library and supports Python 2.7 and 3.x.

 Creator: orneo1212 <orneo1212@gmail.com>
 GitHub (source): https://github.com/orneo1212/PythonFarmGame